nikitak17cmu/pui-hwnikita/final-project/README.md

 In a Silent Room

 - You can click on any part of the In a Silent Room card on the homepage to get to this page.
 - You can click on ‘JMW Turner, the famous British painter,’ ’and it will take you to a page that goes into the history of the art style.
-You can click the back button to get back to the page.

 About Me